Clever/loofah/README.md

 ## Library Functions

-The loofah library provides a number of helper functions or scrubbers which operate on strings and objects.
-If given an object, they call themselves on all of the key-value pairs using deepMapValues from [underscore.deep](https://github.com/Clever/underscore.deep).
-If the functions encounter another data type, it is returned unchanged.
+The loofah library provides a number of helper functions or scrubbers which operate on strings, objects and arrays.
+If given an object or array, the functions call themselves on all of its members using _.map or deepMapValues from [underscore.deep](https://github.com/Clever/underscore.deep).
+If the functions encounter something that is not a string, object or array it is returned unchanged.

 Each helper function takes a list of keywords - in the example above these are `password` and `secret`.
 These return a function that can then be called on an object.